car park off Stage Lane, Lymm

 Spud Wood & Helsdale Wood do get the occasional Lymm Rocks (see Lymm Rocks Facebook Group) if you keep your eyes open.

-The nearest facilities (place for a cup of tea / some food) is the Barn Owl Inn, about 300 metres along Warrington road from the Spud Wood Burford land entrance
+The nearest facilities (place for a cup of tea / some food) is the Barn Owl Inn, about 300 metres along Warrington road from the Spud Wood Burford lane entrance

 There are a few picnic tables close to and visible from Grantham's bridge (near the car park).
 There are litter bins at the Stage lane car park, at the gate / entrance to Spud Wood just south of the canal bridge) and at the Oughtrington lane entrance, mostly put in and managed by Lymm Parish Council to address littering concerns (anecdotally they have made quite a difference, with much reduced litter).

-Spud Wood has a permanent orienteering course, details are on the Friends of Spud Wood website (several options available).
+Spud Wood has a permanent orienteering course, details are on the (now ‘old’) Friends of Spud Wood website (several options available).

-Spud Wood has a local reputation for large amounts of dog poo within Lymm Facebook forums and with some regular visitors, with some locals actively put off.
-There are definitely some issues with dog poo bags being left behind, but during checks across short period in December 2020 almost no dog poo was found, whilst a number of used poo bags were removed these were mostly exposed by vegetation dying back during winter.
+Spud Wood has had a local reputation for large amounts of dog poo within Lymm Facebook forums and with some regular visitors, with some locals actively put off.
+There have definitely been some issues with dog poo bags being left behind, though the situation has improved with additional bins being installed in the autumn of 2021 (thanks to Lymm Parish Council working with the Woodland Trust on this one).

 Please plan to take all litter home, & consider wellies :-)